JFulgoni/JFulgoni/README.md

 Hi, I'm John Fulgoni (@JFulgoni).
 I am a software developer originally from Long Island, NY currently living in Northern Virginia.
-I currently work at Mastercard as a Senior Software Development Engineer working on microservices using Java and SQL.
+I currently work at Mastercard as a Senior Software Engineer working on microservices using Java, SQL and Angular.
 I graduated from Columbia University in 2016 with a Master of Science degree in Computer Science, and graduated Cum Laude from Villanova University in 2014 with a Bachelor of Science in Computer Engineering.